Love Frisco, Shop/Stay Frisco Update:

 Council and staff are waiting for updates on relief funding and programs at the Federal and State level, and for the ski areas to release their official, approved, winter operations plans before moving forward.

-While the decision has been made and reaffirmed to leave the Frisco Pedestrian Promenade open until the end of September, Council and staff are monitoring weather, business levels, and feedback from businesses to remain flexible about when to close the Promenade, as closure dates could change if conditions warrant.
+While the decision has been made and reaffirmed to leave the Frisco Pedestrian Promenade up until the end of September, Council and staff are monitoring weather, business levels, and feedback from business to make the decision about closing the Promenade.

 Given the overall success of the Promenade, Council discussed remaining open to the possibility of hosting the Promenade in future summers, based on need and feedback from businesses.